-- 1) Past performance meeting financial obligations, especially rent: - a) Credit checks (for unpaid rent and/or evictions) will be completed with a professional credit checking agency, searching national databases.
-Criteria for admission is described in (prior section) 'Applicant Intake and Processing, > B. Applicant Screening'. - b) Contacting the current landlord and review of last five (5) years rental history or last two (2) tenancies, whichever is greater - c) Otherwise-eligible households who apply for housing with outstanding balances owed to their current property, or to this property as a past tenant are ineligible. - After the applicant presents proof of payment of any such balances, s/he may re-apply and, if otherwise eligible, will be added to the waiting list based on the re-application date. - 2) Disturbance of neighbors, destruction of property, or living or housekeeping habits that would pose a threat to other residents: - a) Staff will check for these potential problems with the current landlord and review of last five (5) years rental history or last two (2) tenancies, whichever is greater. - b) If the applicant is not currently living under a lease, the housing provider will be asked to verify the applicant's ability to comply with property lease terms as it relates to these guidelines.
-Any unit for which the applicant has upkeep responsibility may be physically checked. - c) An applicant's behavior toward the property manager and other staff will be considered as indicative of future behavior toward neighbors.
-Physical or verbal abuse or threats by an applicant toward property staff will be noted in the file.
+- 1) Past performance meeting financial obligations, especially rent: - a) Credit checks will be completed with a professional credit checking agency, searching national databases.
+Criteria for admission is described in (prior section) 'Applicant Intake and Processing > A. Applicant Screening'. - b) Contacting the current landlord and review of last five (5) years rental history or last two (2) tenancies, whichever is greater. - c) Otherwise-eligible households who apply for housing with outstanding balances owed to their current property, or to this property as a past tenant are ineligible. - After the applicant presents proof of payment of any such balances, s/he may re-apply and, if otherwise eligible, will be added to the waiting list based on the re-application date

-Verification Requirements > Applicant history - Continued
+Verification Requirements > Forms of Verification - Continued